-The HID program is competitive and will be evaluated through a Request for Application (RFA), which will be administered by DMPED.
-Applicants will be scored on completeness, need, and alignment with the Mayor's goals for downtown.
+The HID program is competitive and will be evaluated through a Request for Application (RFA).
+Applications are evaluated by DMPED.
+Applicants will be scored on completeness, financial need, and alignment with the Mayor's goals for downtown.

 How to apply?